Many people grind their teeth subconsciously in their sleep.

 These night guards are usually not standard in size due to the fact that there are different degrees of bruxism, and different mouth types.

 Night guards are not the sexiest things on earth – it is therefore not a surprise that so many people find the idea of using a night guard off-putting.

-But if you don’t want to deal with the pain of losing a tooth or expensive teeth restorations and repairs, a dental night guard is the greatest solution.
+But if you don’t want to deal with the pain of losing a tooth or expensive teeth restorations and repairs, wearing a dental night guard is the greatest solution.

-And does a night guard stop teeth grinding?
+So does a night guard stop teeth grinding?